Kim-berlyA/7-Days-Practical-JavaScript-Learning/Day 1/Calculator After/Steps.md

         - use it to display the value on screen
         - then check if we have already used it then we won't be using it again because it will break the functionality

+    - Define the Evaluation method
+        - we will the a result var and then calculate the operations in switch case
+        - then we will clear the calc
+        - print the result
+        - return result